 State description Detail Off The LED is continuously not lit.
 Flashing slowly The LED turns on and off at a frequency of 1 Hz: It is on for 500 ms, then off for 500 ms, then repeats.
 Flshing The LED turns on and off at a frequency of 2 Hz: It is on for 250 ms, then off for 250 ms, then repeats.
 Flashing fast The LED turns on and off at a frequency of 4 Hz: It is on for 125 ms, then off for 125 ms, then repeats.
 On The LED is continuously lit.
+Flashing The LED is lit to indicate some activity, then turns off.
+The rate and duration that the LED is lit depends on the rate and duration of the activity.

-Table 79.
-LED state descriptions used in the Storwize V7000 2076-524 enclosure (continued)
+Table 87.
+LED state descriptions used in the Storwize V7000 2076-524 enclosure